Elvenking (band)

-Elvenking is a heavy metal band from Sacile, Italy.
-As of 2019, they have released one demo and ten full-length studio albums.
-Elvenking's music draws inspiration from different genres such as metal, folk, hard rock, pop, prog, and classical music.
+Elvenking is an Italian power metal/folk metal band from Sacile.
+They have released one demo and twelve full-length studio albums.

-Biography
+History

-The origins (1997–2000)
+Origins (1997–2000)

 Elvenking was formed in late October 1997 by two guitarist friends, Aydan and Jarpen, both sharing a passion for heavy metal music and folklore.
 They were soon joined by Sargon as bassist.
-The young band faced many issues with its line-up that prevented them from progressing.
 In March 1998, Damnagoras joined the band as a lead singer, and was followed by the arrival of the drummer Zender in September.
-It was only then that the band found stability.

 The members of Elvenking intended to create a fusion of power metal and folk music.
 After gaining experience through many shows, the band decided to record a promotional album, To Oak Woods Bestowed, in 2000.
-Damnagoras performed both lead vocals and bass for the recording and subsequent concerts as Sargon previously left the band.
+Damnagoras performed both lead vocals and bass for the recording and subsequent concerts as Sargon had previously left the band.
 The demo was successful enough to allow Elvenking to sign a contract with German label AFM Records.

 Soon after, Gorlan, a friend of Aydan and Jarpen, fully joined as a bassist.
-He had appeared before as a session player.
+He had appeared previously as a session player.